craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Custom Heritages.md

 - You may be anywhere from 2 to 4 feet tall.
 Your size is Small.
 - Your base walking speed is 25 feet per round.
 - You have advantage on saving throws against effects that charm and you cannot be made to sleep by magical means.
 Your creature type is fey, rather than humanoid.
-- You have advantage on all Intelligence, Wisdom, and Charisma saves against magic.
-Whenever you make an Intelligence (History) check related to magical, alchemical, or technological items, you can add twice your proficiency bonus instead of any other proficiency bonus that may apply.
-Whenever you make an Intelligence (History) or an Ability Check involving artisans tools, you can roll a d4 and add the number rolled to the total ability check.
+- You have advantage on all Intelligence, Wisdom, and Charisma Saving Throws against spells and magical effects.
+- Whenever you make an Intelligence (History) check related to magical, alchemical, or technological items, you can add twice your proficiency bonus instead of any other proficiency bonus that may apply.
+- Whenever you make an Intelligence (History) or an Ability Check involving artisans tools, you can roll a d4 and add the number rolled to the total ability check.

 ## Kobold

 ![[kobold.png]]

-People with a heavy ### heritage find themselves in possession of a ###.
-The origins of ### people on Alaturmen are ###.
+People with a heavy Kobold heritage find themselves in possession of a near-reptilian biology.
+The origins of Kobold people on Alaturmen are common information - they are formed from the drying blood of a Dragon.

-- You may live up to XX years.
+- You may live up to 40 years.
-- You may weigh anywhere from XXX to XXX pounds.
+- You may weigh anywhere from 40 to 80 pounds.
-- You may be anywhere from X to X feet tall.
-Your size is Medium.
+- You may be anywhere from 2 to 3 feet tall.
+Your size is Small.
-- Your base walking speed is XX feet per round.
+- Your base walking speed is 25 feet per round.
+- You have a darkvision of 30 feet.
+- You have advantage on saving throws to avoid or end the frightened condition on yourself.
+- You know one cantrip of your choice from the sorcerer spell list.
+Intelligence, Wisdom, or Charisma is your spellcasting ability for that cantrip).

 ## Genasi

 ![[genasi.png]]

-People with a heavy ### heritage find themselves in possession of a ###.
-The origins of ### people on Alaturmen are ###.
+People with a heavy Genasi heritage find themselves in possession of an elemental biology.
+The origins of Genasi people on Alaturmen are relatively unknown - often each Genasi has their own story of travel or amnesia.

-- You may live up to XX years.
+- You may live up to 200 years.
-- You may weigh anywhere from XXX to XXX pounds.
+- You may weigh anywhere from 120 to 220 pounds.
-- You may be anywhere from X to X feet tall.
+- You may be anywhere from 4 to 7 feet tall.
 Your size is Medium.
-- Your base walking speed is XX feet per round.
+- Your base walking speed is 30 feet per round.
+- You gain your choice of the following, corresponding with the major Elemental Plane from which you or your ancestors hail;
+	- Those hailing from the Plane of Air gain the following;
+		- You gain a flying speed of 50 feet per round, though you cannot use this speed when you are wearing medium or heavy armor.
+		- You can hold your breath indefinitely while you’re not incapacitated.
+	- Those hailing from the Plane of Fire gain the following;
+		- You have resistance to fire damage.
+		- You have a darkvision of 60 feet.
+		- You may cast *hellish rebuke* as a reaction without using a spell slot.
+Constitution is your spellcasting ability for this spell.
+You regain the use of this feature after a short rest.
+	- Those hailing from the Plane of Water gain the following;
+		- You have resistance to cold damage.
+		- You can communicate simple ideas with beasts that can breathe water.
+They can understand the meaning of your words, though you have no special ability to understand them in return.
+	- Those hailing from the Plane of Earth gain the following;
+		- You have immunity against poison damage and the poisoned condition.
+		- Whenever you make an Intelligence (History) check related to the origin of stonework, you are considered to have expertise in the History skill.